johanna-utta-learner/bokmal-app/README.md

 ### 1. Seed content

 Seed content is the built-in starter vocabulary and sentence material stored in the source code.
+The seed content is a set of verbs, nouns and example sentences in Bokmal with German translations that I created in conjunction with chatgpt and Norwegian for the web.

 This content is always available when the app loads.

 ### 2. User-added content

 User-added content is content added through the app interface.
-I add it myself when I see interesting phrases or vocab.
+I add it myself when I see interesting phrases or vocab, for example from Duolingo or watching episodes of Peppa Gris.

 It is currently stored in the browser using `localStorage`.